-Arne Laucht is a Scientia Senior Lecturer within the School of Electrical Engineering & Telecommunication and Program Manager in the ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T).
+Arne Laucht is a Scientia Associate Professor for Quantum Engineering in the School of Electrical Engineering & Telecommunication and Program Manager in the ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T).
 His main research interests include: quantum physics, spin quantum computing, donor atoms in silicon, SiMOS quantum dots, dressed states, colour centres in silicon carbide and diamond, nanophotonics, and nanoscale device engineering.

 Arne completed his PhD with summa cum laude in the group of Prof Jonathan Finley at the Technical University of Munich.
 His thesis was in the field of semiconductor quantum optics, where he worked on self-assembled InGaAs/GaAs quantum dots in photonic crystal cavities.
 He investigated non-resonant cavity emission [Kaniber, Phys.
 Rev. B (2008), Hohenester, Phys.
 Rev. B (2009), Laucht, Phys.
 Rev. B (2010)], electrically tunable strong coupling between the exciton and the cavity mode [Laucht, New Journal of Physics (2009), Laucht, Phys.
 Rev. Lett.
 (2009), Laucht, Phys.
 Rev. B (2010)], and single-photon emission from quantum dots in photonic crystal cavities [Kaniber, Phys.
 Rev. B (2008), Kaniber, New Journal of Physics (2009)] and into waveguide modes [Laucht, Phys.
 Rev. X (2012)].